 Rather than spending all your pocket money in the high-school canteen, or the theatre, save up a bit for your undergraduate, or PG course.
 Your parents will likely be doing the same.
 You can pool your resources later and come up with a substantial amount to sustain you.
 If you place your savings in carefully selected instruments like blue-chip stock, or mutual funds you can multiply them manifold and substantially increase the down payment on your student loan.

-Pick your college and destination carefully
+Picking your college and destination carefully Is Another Way To Manage Student Loan

 Think carefully about the country, college, or university you choose to study in.
 You may not have a lot of choices but the point we are trying to make here is that you should look at all options before you make your decision.